 Method

+Data Collection

-Data were collected using the Congressional Record which is an online archive of everything said on the floor of both chambers of Congress available through U.S. Government Printing Office.
+Data were collected using the Congressional Record, which is an online archive of speeches on the floor of both chambers of Congress available through U.S. Government Printing Office.
 The archive is organized by year, month, day, and chamber of Congress.
 For each day and chamber, a file exists for each debate/speech for that day.
 Each file could have one or multiple speakers.
 Files with multiple speakers are typically debates on specific legislation, such as the Authorization for the Use of Military Force in Iraq.
-Each file is given a title which specifies the subject of the speech/debate.
+Each file is given a title that specifies the subject of the speech/debate.
 These titles were scanned for the keywords Iraq, Iran, and North Korea.
 These files were downloaded as pdfs or text files.

 Sample

 Senate.
 A total of 1024 Senate speeches were collected from the Congressional Record available online through the U.S. Government Publishing Office.
 Of these speeches, 943 speeches pertained to relations with Iraq, 57 pertained to Iran, and 24 pertained to North Korea.
 Speeches were made by 143 senators over the years 1998 – 2013.
-The average word count for the speeches was 1394 (SD = 1051).
+The average word count for the speeches was 1393.93 (SD = 1050.99).
 Democrats made 522 of the speeches, and Republicans delivered 468 of the speeches.
 The average time in office was 17.67 years (SD = 10.88).